suabochica/suabochica-blog/README.md

 - `themes/m10c`: folder with in progress posts.
 They are written in ~.org~ and should be exported to markdown

 ## :bookmark: Adding tags

-To add tags to the posts, at the begining of each file we have to set the ~tags~ property with an array of the relevant tags.
+To add tags to the posts, at the beginning of each file we have to set the ~tags~ property with an array of the relevant tags.
 Below it I share an example.

 ``` markdown
 +++